D.A. Fishman

-Dr. Donald A. Fishman (Ph.D., 1978) is a communication scholar specializing in communication law, crisis communication, public relations, media criticism, broadcast regulations, and public speaking at Boston College.
+Dr. Donald A. Fishman (Ph.D., 1978) is an American communication scholar who is currently an associate professor at Boston College, specializing in communication law, crisis communication, public relations, media criticism, broadcast regulations, and public speaking at Boston College.

 Education

 Fishman completed his undergraduate coursework at the University of Minnesota, and he received both of his graduate degrees from Northwestern University where he was briefly employed.

 Career

 Fishman currently serves as associate professor and assistant chair of the department of communication at Boston College.
 He also holds the position of first vice president-elect of the Eastern Communication Association.
 In addition, he is the chair of the Eastern Communication Association's Task Force on the Status of Interest Groups, and the vice-chair and primary planner for the Commission on Parliamentary Procedure's associated with the National Communication Association (Boston College).

 He has received awards for his contributions to the field, including the 1998 Haiman Award for Distinguished Scholarship in Freedom of Expression from the National Communication Association, the 2001 Phifer Award for Outstanding Scholarship in Parliamentary Procedure from the Commission on American Parliamentary Practice, the 2001 O'Neill Award for Outstanding Paper in Freedom of Expression at the National Communication Association Convention, and the 2003 O'Neill Award for Outstanding Paper in Freedom of Expression at the National Communication Association Convention.